MussieTeka/space-travelers-hub/README.md

 ## 🚀 Live Demo <a id="live-demo"></a>

-- A live demo link would be up soon.
+- Click [here](https://skabeo-space.onrender.com/) to view the live Demo.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>